-Although it’s embarrassing, it’s really best to just be honest with your vet and tell them straight “my dog swallowed a condom”.
-If you do feel uncomfortable, you could just say that your dog swallowed a piece of plastic or balloon.
+Although it’s embarrassing, it’s best to be honest with your vet and tell them straight, “my dog swallowed a condom.”
+If you feel uncomfortable, you could say that your dog swallowed a plastic or balloon.
 The majority of vets treat this kind of issue as gastrointestinal obstruction.

-Depending on its location, your dog may need to have it surgically removed.
+Depending on its location, your fur baby may need to have it surgically removed.

 Treat Your Dog

-There are a wide variety of treatments that can be used in the event of a dog swallowing a condom.
+A wide variety of treatments can be used in the event of a dog swallowing a condom.
 If your dog is or starts to choke on the offending object, your vet may decide to induce vomiting to shift the condom out of your dog’s throat or mouth.
 Alternatively, your vet may sedate your pooch and try to reach in and get the condom out.

-As noted above, if the blockage is serious enough and the condom is too far inside your dog to get out through the mouth and its unlikely to pass naturally, intestinal surgery may be required to remove it.
+As noted above, if the blockage is severe enough, the condom is too far inside your dog to get out through the mouth, and it’s unlikely to pass naturally, intestinal surgery may be required to remove it.

 Advise You On Preventative Measures